anynines/a9s-kubernetes-training/website/docs/kubernetes2/module-advanced-pods/22-excercise-liveness.md

 This Liveness Probe will wait for `3s` as configured with `initialDelaySeconds` before executing the first probe.
 This allows the application to set up and start serving requests.
 After the initial delay, the Liveness Probe will be repeated every `periodSeconds`, in this case every `3s`.

 Whenever the Liveness Probe fails, Kubernetes (the Kubelet on the Node) will consider the corresponding pod to have failed.
 Depending on the pod's `restartPolicy` [1], the pod will be restarted.
 While a restart may not resolve the underlying issue, in many cases it will recover a failed Pod by replacing it with a functioning one.
-This may buy the time for the engineers to sleep through the night and take of the issues as a regular work item rather than an expedited one.
+This may buy the time for the engineers to sleep through the night and take care of the issues as a regular work item rather than an expedited one.

 ## Exercise: Mark a Pod as Unhealthy